agentsonar/agentsonar/docs/prevent-mode.md

 Make sure you're on `agentsonar==0.3.3` or later, earlier versions emitted the PREVENTED card in the HTML report but not the alerts.log line. `pip install --upgrade agentsonar`.

-**Q: Two cards in the HTML report, a normal CRITICAL one and a phantom "unknown" PREVENTED one.**

-You're on `agentsonar==0.3.1` or earlier.
-Upgrade to 0.3.2+, there was a fingerprint-mismatch bug between the SCC analyzer and the prevention event that's been fixed.

 **Q: How do I test Prevent Mode locally without burning real LLM credits?**